mechabubba/bomo/README.md

 - Install [node.js](https://nodejs.org), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or [pnpm](https://pnpm.io/installation), and [git](https://git-scm.com/downloads)
 - Clone via `git clone https://github.com/mechabubba/bomo.git`
 - Run `npm install` or `pnpm install` in the root to install dependencies
-- If you want, copy & rename `template.env` to `.env` to edit whatever variables you want before starting.
-If you don't, it'll do this for you without changing anything
+- To change the port, make an `.env` file with the line `PORT=1234`, 1234 being the number you want
+  - Refer to the [FAQ](./docs/faq.md) for a list of valid environment variables
-- Run `node index.js` or `npm start` to start the server and you're good to go
+- Run `node index.js` or `npm start` to start the server, the default port is 3000
-  - To change the port, edit your `.env` file and restart

 ## update

 - Run `git pull origin`

-- Manually update your `.env` file if any new variables were added in `template.env` and you're good to go

 <!-- ## documentation